QtExcel-Workspace/.github/profile/README.md

 ## Testing Repo for QXlsx issue
-- I hope everyone can use it freely...
+- I hope everyone can use it freely... 🙋‍♀️

+### QXlsx projects
+- See https://github.com/QtExcel for more information. 🌈

 <!--